Last Updated: Feb 04, 2026

 Dog sledding tours are among visitors’ favorite activities on their Alaskan vacations.
 They’re very family-friendly, too – it’s not uncommon to see three generations enjoying their ride together.

 Alaska is known for its Brown and Black Bears, and Anchorage offers ample opportunities to experience them up close.
-You can choose from a few different types of tours, but the most common experience is a pontoon boat ride, where you can view the bears in their natural habitat – fishing for salmon on the shore.
+You can choose from a few different types of tours, but the most popular experience is a seaplane flight to a remote national park, where you can view bears in their natural habitat and fish for salmon along the shore.
+Thanks to the popularity of Fat Bear Week, these tours can sell out fast, so book early.

 The Alaska Wildlife Conservation Center is a sanctuary for animals and birds in Girdwood, Alaska, about an hour outside of Anchorage.
 You can walk, bike, or drive the 1.5 mile loop to view Bison, Bears, Elk, and Moose.
 If you’re in Anchorage without a car, these Alaska Wildlife Conservation Center tours include transportation.
 You can also include a visit if you’re traveling to Seward or Whittier via bus tour.

-Anchorage and the surrounding area is full of epic bike trails with breathtaking views.
+Anchorage and the surrounding area are full of epic bike trails with breathtaking views.
 You can ride along the coast on the Tony Knowles Coastal Trail or cruise Turnagain Arm on a traditional or e-bike.
-Don’t worry if you didn’t bring you ride, there are plenty of options for bike rentals and tours.
+Don’t worry if you didn’t bring your ride; there are plenty of options for bike rentals and tours.

 Finally, don’t forget to enjoy Anchorage itself while you’re here.
 The 2-hour Deluxe City Trolley tour is a great way to take in the sights of Anchorage and learn about its rich history and culture.
 You’ll be able to get out at each stop, ask questions, and take pictures.